ga4gh/vrs/docs/source/concepts/LocationAndReference/SequenceLocation.rst

 ##################################################

 When a :ref:`SequenceReference` is provided in a :ref:`CisPhasedBlock`, it is defined that all member :ref:`Allele` objects occur on that sequence.
-Consequently, `SequenceLocation` objects of those `Alleles` do not need to populate the `SequenceReference` property.
-There may be other contexts where this optional property may be omitted, but when this is done there SHOULD be a means of inferring the content of this property (as is explicitly described in `CisPhasedBlock`).
+Consequently, the `SequenceLocation` object for each :ref:`Allele` does not need to populate the `sequenceReference` property.
+There may be other contexts where this optional property may be omitted, but when this is done there SHOULD be a means of inferring the content of this property (as is explicitly described in :ref:`CisPhasedBlock`).